sumitnirankari/dilmil-api/README.md

 To run the project:
     docker-compose up --build

+It will run the web project on [localhost:5000](http://localhost:5000/swagger) and swagger on http://localhost:5000/swagger

 Other commands:
 To setup the project with fresh database:
     - clean `migrations` folder and `instance` folder